How do I remortgage?

-The six steps of remortgaging
+The process of remortgaging in six steps

 See below the steps you go through when remortgaging: